AusBIGG/abis/README.md

 ## Contact

-This work is being conducted as part of the Biodiversity Data Repository (BDR) project for the [Department of Agriculture, Water and the Environment (DAWE)](https://www.awe.gov.au/).
-The technical work for ABIS is being conducted by [SURROUND Australia Pty Ltd](https://surroundaustralia.com) with input from [Gaia Resources](https://www.gaiaresources.com.au) and [TERN](https://www.tern.org.au).
+ABIS is owned by the Australian Biodiversity Governance Group (AusBIGG) and managed by the ABIS working group with asstance from the [Department of Climate Change, Energy, the Environment and Water](https://www.dcceew.gov.au/) and [TERN](https://www.tern.org.au).

-ABIS is owned by the Australian Biodiversity Governance Group (AusBIGG) and managed by the ABIS working group with asstance from the [Department of Agriculture, Water and the Environment](https://www.awe.gov.au) and [TERN](https://www.tern.org.au).
+This work is being conducted as part of the Biodiversity Data Repository (BDR) project for the [Department of Climate Change, Energy, the Environment and Water](https://www.dcceew.gov.au/).
+The technical work for ABIS was initially conducted by [SURROUND Australia Pty Ltd](https://surroundaustralia.com) with input from [Gaia Resources](https://www.gaiaresources.com.au) and [TERN](https://www.tern.org.au) and now maintained by the ABIS working group.

 For enquiries, please contact: